To be clear, the best way to experience Mammoth Cave National Park is through a guided Mammoth Cave tour!

 A little bit about the Mammoth Cave self-guided tour below!

-More national park caves:
+More national parks with caves:

 Going inside Mammoth Cave without a tour